tanelpoder/catbench/README.md

 ## Directory Structure

 The app structure is deliberately very simple and flat.
 This is not a serious app, probably not efficient, secure or correct either.
 As I evolve it over time, I use this app for testing, measuring, learning more about high performance ML (and related) pipelines.
-I plan to include fancier stuff like RDMA and GPUDirect and various different vector-search capable databases into this experiment at some point.
+I plan to include fancier stuff like Python GIL-avoidance, RDMA and GPUDirect and various different vector-search capable databases into this experiment at some point.

 ```
 $ tree | grep -v jpg